alexrobertsonuk/ga4-for-content-designers/docs/navigating-ga4.md

 Use the property selector in the top navigation (to the left of the search bar) to choose the correct property before starting any analysis.

-Properties are organised within accounts, and accounts may be grouped under an organisation:
+Properties are grouped within accounts, and accounts may sit under an organisation:

 **Organisation > Account > Property**